tektechnologies/Instructor-Prep/201/class-09.md

 - return is a hard stop on any function. so if we return inside the loop the loop will stop.

-### If something is going wrong we dont want to add more to fix the problem
+### If something is going wrong we don't want to add more to fix the problem

 - Modify code and reduce refactoring when possible.
 - debugger